-Crisis Communications Firm’s Tips For Navigating Tough Conversations
+Crisis Communications Firm Shares Tips For Tough Conversations

-The occasional tough conversation is a part of doing business.
-Though these aren’t the task you’ll handle most frequently, it’s important to recognize that the way you handle those discussions can often determine whether you have an operational issue to address or face a full-blown crisis that threatens your reputation, your ability to operate, and your bottom line.
+As a crisis communications firm, we know that it’s not only assigned spokespeople taking on tough conversations with important audiences.
+The reality is that, even if you aren’t the person assigned to go on TV or head up a press conference, the occasional tough conversation – whether that’s with upset customers, concerned referral sources, or your own employees – is a part of being in a leadership role.
+Though these aren’t the task you’ll handle most frequently, it’s important to recognize that the way you handle those discussions can often determine whether you keep things at the level of operational issue to address or escalate into a full-blown crisis that threatens your reputation, your ability to operate, and your bottom line.

 Piling the pressure on to any tough conversation is the fact that virtually every person in any given room has a high definition recording device right on their person in the form of a cellphone, and widespread knowledge of how to get that footage online.
 This means that, like it or not, a volatile interaction – whether with a single individual or a room full of shareholders – can suddenly represent, in the public eye, your core company culture, viewpoints, and attitude.